Fall color is popping in D.C. area and will increase with the cool nights ahead

 Over the past week, fall color has grown from spotty to patchy locally.
 Some of our western areas are seeing more significant change.

-This year we sadly lost the weekly reports of the Foliage Network due to diminishing numbers of spotters.
+This year we sadly lost the weekly reports of the Foliage Network because of the diminishing numbers of spotters.
 However, reader Kyle Cotner has taken up the effort himself in a personal newsletter.
 His maps below show the general progression of the season so far across the region:

 Western and west central Maryland

-According to the latest foliage update from Maryland’s Department of Natural Resources, fall color has already past peak in the high elevations of the western part of the state and leaf drop has taken over.
-But, the color is vibrant and near peak below mountain tops and at somewhat lower elevations.
+According to the latest foliage update from Maryland’s Department of Natural Resources, fall color has already past peak in the high elevations of the western part of the state, and leaf drop has taken over.
+But the color is vibrant and near peak below mountain tops and at somewhat lower elevations.

 The Maryland DNR states Washington and Frederick counties are approaching peak color.
-“Cunningham Falls [in Frederick County] is really changing now,” Park manager Mark Spurrier reported.
+“Cunningham Falls [in Frederick County] is really changing now,” park manager Mark Spurrier reported.
 “Beech and hickory trees are turning bright gold.”

 Western Virginia and the Blue Ridge

 The Virginia Department of Forestry reports color is approaching peak in Southwest Virginia at elevations above 3,000 feet.
-“In the Blue Ridge, the percent change is a little lower, but the mixture of green with other colors makes for fantastic viewing,” it writes.
+“In the Blue Ridge, the percent change is a little lower, but the mixture of green with other colors makes for fantastic viewing,” it says.

 Webcam views along the Skyline Drive show colors near or even a little past peak at the high spots, with vibrant foliage at somewhat lower elevations (see recent foliage photos from Shenandoah National Park here).